-This fudge is different from regular fudge in the fact that is is much lower in sugar (and uses more natural sources of sweetener), totally dairy-free and vegan, and is packed with healthy fats thanks to a good chunk of coconut oil.
+This fudge is different from regular fudge in the fact that it is much lower in sugar (and uses more natural sources of sweetener), is totally dairy-free and vegan, and is packed with healthy fats thanks to a good chunk of coconut oil.
 Like most of my “healthy” recipes (in quotes because healthy is a totally relative term—what it means to you might be different), this isn’t a low-calorie recipe.
 But it is packed with nutrients and good-for-you stuff.

 The idea behind this fudge is that property that all coconut oil users know well—coconut oil is solid at room temperature, but anything above that, and it’s a velvety smooth liquid oil.
 To make this fudge, you simply stir together the (warm and melted) coconut oil with cocoa and sweetener, and then pour it into a pan.
-Then, you chill that sucker, and out pops the most velvety, dense, and smooth fudge you’ve ever had—without a single second of cooking time.
+Then you chill that sucker, and out pops the most velvety, dense, and smooth fudge you’ve ever had—without a single second of cooking time.
 No boiling hot sugar on the stove.
 No microwaving something for 10 minutes.
-Just five minute, deeply chocolate fudge—with a gloriously awesome hint of coconut flavor.
+Just five minute, deeply chocolatey fudge—with a gloriously awesome hint of coconut flavor.

 This coconut oil fudge is so smooth, that it’s almost the same texture as those ice cube chocolates you used to eat as a kid.
 Remember those?
 They looked like an ice cube?
 And they were so smooth and creamy that they almost felt cold on your tongue (hence the name)?
 Yup, this fudge is a lot like those.